 Today’s world is heavily digital.
-As photographers, we understand this and are happy to provide our clients with digital images for all of their jaunts through cyber space.
-However, it sometimes pains us just a bit to know that there’s a possibility that our images may get dumped onto a hard drive never to be looked at again.
+As photographers, we understand this, and are happy to provide our clients with digital images for all of their jaunts through cyber space.
+However, it sometimes pains us to know that there’s a possibility that our images may get dumped onto a hard drive never to be looked at again.
 Picture hanging is becoming less common due to a preoccupation with the digital world.

-We want you to display your beautiful faces because YOU are Art!
-People are becoming less prone to put photographs on their walls.
+We want you to display your beautiful faces because YOU ARE ART!
+People are becoming less and less likely to put photographs on their walls.
 Times change and home decor evolves.
 There are plenty of ways to display your loved ones without it feeling like a time warp back to 1985 with gilded scroll frames.

 We hope you enjoy these tips and inspiration ideas!
 Take a look and if you find them helpful, feel free to share a link to our blog post anywhere you’d like.

 This tip is a simple fix that won’t require measuring.
 Most everyone these days has an all-in-one printer, or at least knows someone who does right?
 Make a photocopy of the BACKSIDE of your framed print or canvas.
 (You can also snap a cell phone pic of it, resize it, and print, although this is more work.)
 Place it on the wall where you’d like it and adhere it with a bit of tape.
 Nail or screw the hooks into the wall where you need them, straight through the photocopy.
 Take the photocopy off of the wall and hang your framed print/canvas.
 Enjoy!

 Inspirations for Installations.